dbein/dbein.github.io/service.md

 ## Service to University

 * Faculty Mentor of Professional Societies: ACM-W, CSUF chapter
-* Member of the Computer Science ad-hoc assessment committee
+* Member of the Computer Science Assessment committee (2015-present); Chair of the CS Assessment Committee (2017-2018)
-* Member of Instructional Resources Committee
+* Member of Computer Science Instructional Resources Committee (2016-present)
+* Member of the Computer Science Excetutive Committee (2017-present)